deepgarg157/Namaste-React/README.md

          2. if no dependency is there => useEffect is called every time on at components render
          3. if dependency array is empty = [] => useEffect is called after the components is render (and useEffect is render once only).......
          4. if dependency array is [is something] => useEffect is render every time when the something file is updated everytime.......

+- Note:- 1. dont use if, for loop, function conditon while use Hooks useState...
+         2.

 # reconciliation algorithm ( React fiber )